If you’ve ever considered which task management tool to get, you’ve probably heard of both Use our ClickUp affiliate link! and Monday.

 - They have raised $384 million to date in investment funds.

-- They have twelve separate investors, notably Zoom and Salesforce.
+- They have twelve separate investors, notably Use our Zoom affiliate link! and Salesforce.

 - Their team is between 501 and 1000 employees.